cypress-io/cypress/packages/frontend-shared/README.md

 * Most of our icons are duo-tone
 * They must be styled with different colors in different contexts
 * Since they're duotone, you want to target the specific strokes and fills of the SVGs to color them
-* We should be able to apply color styles to icons with the same Tailwind approach we use for other styles - meaning we can write dynamic classes and use prefixes like `hover:` or `group-focus:` to change the colors.
+* We should be able to apply color styles to icons with the same TailwindCSS approach we use for other styles - meaning we can write dynamic classes and use prefixes like `hover:` or `group-focus:` to change the colors.
 * We don't want to import icons in Vue SFCs for basic use in templates, they should 'just work'.

 #### Adding new icons